alice-biometrics/onboarding-ios/README.md

   .withAddDocumentStage(ofType: .driverlicense, issuingCountry: "ESP")
 ```

 Where `userToken` is used to secure requests made by the users on their mobile devices or web clients.
-You should obtain it from your Backend and send it to the client.
+You should obtain it from your Backend (see Authentication).

 ### Run ALiCE Onboarding